 Milestone, LLC, No. GJH-18-1572, 2019 U.S. Dist.
 LEXIS 45914, pp.7-8 (D. Md.
 Mar.
 20, 2019).

 The court denied Beazer’s motion to dismiss the condominium’s construction defect lawsuit under Maryland’s 10-Year Contractor Statue of Repose (CJ§ 5-108(b)), concluding that the allegations in the complaint suggested that Beazer was not merely a contractor but a developer with additional responsibilities, including selling and marketing the condominium units.
-Because the 10-Year Contractor Statute of Repose protects only contractors, architects, and engineers—and not developers who do not perform direct construction work—the court found that Beazer’s role did not qualify for the statute’s protection at this stage of the litigation.
+Because the 10-Year Contractor Statute of Repose protects only contractors, architects, and engineers—and not developers who do more than just perform construction work—the court found that Beazer’s role did not qualify for the statute’s protection at this stage of the litigation.

-This ruling serves as a crucial reminder that developers who take on multiple roles in a condominium project, including sales and oversight, may not benefit from the protections afforded contractors under Maryland’s 10-Year Contractor” Statue of Repose .
+This ruling serves as a crucial reminder that developers who take on multiple roles in a condominium project, including sales and oversight, may not benefit from the protections afforded contractors under Maryland’s 10-Year Contractor” Statue of Repose.

 B. Other Reasons Why the 10-Year Contractor Statute of Repose Should Not Protect Developers from Maryland Condominium and HOA Construction Defect Claims.